 Surely, such sticklers for careful budgeting should be more concerned by the mountain of debt being taken on by ordinary British people?

 This paradox was also apparent in the internal party opposition to the increase in tuition fees.
 David Davis voted against the government because of his concern over ‘the huge level of debt we are encouraging young people to take on’.
 Increasing tuition fees fits the liberal economic mould; taking higher education funding further out of the hands of the state to make it the responsibility of private individuals.
 However, it clearly offends traditional conservative values, creating a system where any individual who wishes to go to university must take on a debt of nearly forty thousand pounds.
 It is a policy which normalises extreme personal debt.

 The Conservative Party still strongly identifies itself with traditional, ‘small c’ conservative party ideas of careful spending and living within one’s means, however, their economic policies continue to encourage large scale personal debt.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.